MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/security.md

 ## gRPC Authentication
 Since gRPC runs on top of HTTP/2, and it _de facto_ works through TLS (specifically using the [ALPN](https://tools.ietf.org/html/rfc7301) extension), the confidentiality and integrity is then provided by the transport layer.

-With regard to authentication, nativelly gRPC nativelly supports three methods:
+With regard to authentication, gRPC natively supports three methods:

-* **TLS** - TLS certificates can be used to provide authentication, integrity and confidetiality.
+* **TLS** - TLS certificates can be used to provide authentication, integrity and confidentiality.
 * **ALTS** - Similar to TLS, [ALTS](https://cloud.google.com/security/encryption-in-transit/application-layer-transport-security) is a Protocol Buffer based authentication mechanism conceived for the Google Cloud Platform.
 * **Token-based for Google** - When connection to Google Services, this third mechanism can be used.

 Since gRPC hijacks the HTTP communication protocol, it's not that easy to take advantage of the native HTTP authentication mechanisms.
-Most solutions leverage the use of middlewares to add a custom authentication layer on top of gRPC ([Example in nodejs](https://medium.com/compli-engineering/grpc-nodejs-using-jwt-authentication-b048fef6ecb2), [Example in Go](https://medium.com/@tillknuesting/grpc-http-basic-auth-oauth2-bearer-tokens-f088b5a2314)).
+Most solutions use a middleware to add a custom authentication layer on top of gRPC ([Example in nodejs](https://medium.com/compli-engineering/grpc-nodejs-using-jwt-authentication-b048fef6ecb2), [Example in Go](https://medium.com/@tillknuesting/grpc-http-basic-auth-oauth2-bearer-tokens-f088b5a2314)).

 ## Source code
 Our sample application contains some API calls protected.
 Let's see how we can access them: